 The meeting sessions of the CPM are announced by Administrative Circular (CA), at least four months beforehand for the first session, and at least six months beforehand for the second session.
 The Circulars are sent to all Member States and Radiocommunication Sector Members.

-2.4.3 Study Group meetings (including CCV)
+2.4.3 Study Group meetings

-Study Group meetings (including CCV) are announced by Administrative Circular (CACE) at least three months beforehand.
-The Circular is sent to all Member States, Radiocommunication Sector Members and Associates (for the relevant Study Group).
+SG meetings are announced by Administrative Circular (CACE) at least three months beforehand.
+The Circular is sent to all Member States, Radiocommunication Sector Members, ITU-R Associates (for the relevant SG) and ITU Academia.

 2.4.4 Subordinate Groups (WPs, TGs, etc.)

-Meetings of Working Parties, Task Groups, etc. are announced at least three months in advance by Circular Letter (LCCE) sent to those Member States, Radiocommunication Sector Members, Associates and Academia who have registered with BR their intent to participate in the work of the concerned Group(s).
-Shorter notice may sometimes be necessary in cases of urgency, (e.g. an urgent Task Group meeting).
+Meetings of WPs, Joint WPs (JWPs), TGs, or Joint TGs (JTGs) are announced at least three months in advance by Circular Letter (LCCE) sent to Member States, Radiocommunication Sector Members, ITU-R Associates and ITU Academia.
+Their Delegates need to register if they intent to participate in the work of the concerned Group(s).

-The announcement of meetings of several Groups related to one Study Group is normally consolidated in one Circular Letter, with separate Annexes providing particulars for the individual meetings.
+The announcement of meetings of several Groups related to one SG is normally consolidated in one Circular Letter, with separate Annexes providing particulars for the individual meetings.

-Shorter notice may sometimes be necessary in cases of urgency, (e.g. an urgent Task Group meeting).
+Shorter notice and/or use of other means (e.g. mailing lists) to announce meetings may sometimes be necessary in cases of urgency (e.g. an urgent TG meeting or meetings of other subordinate groups such as RG, JRG or CG meetings).

 2.5 Arrangements for meetings held at ITU in Geneva

 General information for participants is contained in an information document (INFO) issued at the start of each meeting (or block of meetings).